exclaimgames/exclaimgames.github.io/_pages/terms-conditions.md

 These Terms and Conditions and any dispute or claim arising out of, or related to them, shall be governed by and construed in accordance with the internal laws of the gb without giving effect to any choice or conflict of law provision or rule.

-Any legal suit, action or proceeding arising out of, or related to, these Terms of Service or the Website shall be instituted exclusively in the federal courts of gb.
+Any legal suit, action or proceeding arising out of, or related to, these Terms of Service or the Website shall be instituted exclusively in the courts of the UK.